Metrics on completely positive maps via noncommutative geometry

 \section{Abstract}

-By considering an infinite-dimensional analogue of the Choi-Jamiolkowski isomorphism, we study how to induce metrics on a distinguished subset of the completely positive maps between tracial $C^*$-algebras using seminorms from noncommutative geometry.
-Under suitable conditions on the these seminorms, we show that the induced metrics will satisfy the quantum information theoretic properties of stability and chaining.
-Lastly, we show how to generate such metrics from Kasparov exterior products of spectral triples.
+We study methods of inducing metrics on unital completely positive maps by employing seminorms arising in noncommutative geometry.
+Our main approach relies on the development of an infinite-dimensional $C^*$-algebraic analogue of the Choi-Jamio\l{}kowski isomorphism.
+Under suitable conditions, we show that the induced metrics satisfy the quantum information theoretic properties of stability and chaining.
+Moreover, we show how to generate such metrics using constructions native to noncommutative geometry, by for example using external Kasparov products of spectral triples.